 Ignoring the store clerk’s warning that these particular pumps didn’t work well, I picked up my two ObamaPumps and headed home.

 Shame on me for being so blithe.
 The pump was practically useless.
 I’ll spare you the details, but let’s just say that baby would go hungry very quickly.
 I looked up the product’s reviews online, and I am clearly not the only one who felt this way.

-Yet the damage done by this breast-pump giveaway isn’t just the waste—the dollars spend on making and distributing pumps that don’t really work and are then trashed by new moms.
-This profoundly affects the market for breast pumps making it harder for better pumps to compete and leaving many women with inferior pumps than they would have otherwise (which ironically may end up actually discouraging them from pumping and continuing breast feeding at all).
+Yet the damage done by this breast-pump giveaway isn’t just the waste—the dollars spend on making and distributing pumps that don’t work and that end up being trashed by new moms.
+This profoundly affects the market for breast pumps, making it harder for better pumps to compete and leaving many women with inferior pumps than they otherwise would have had.

 After all, women now have the option of a free lousy pump.
-Some will make do for a while, and then give up entirely rather than buying a more effective pump.
-As a result those selling superior pumps have a tougher job selling to a smaller group of potential buyers.
+Some will make do for a while, and then give up entirely rather than buying a differnt pump.
+(Yes, ironically, this even may end up actually discouraging breastfeeding.)
+As a result, those selling superior pumps have a tougher job selling to a smaller group of potential buyers.

-Moreover, as Kristina mentions, many women have higher health insurance premiums—since we are all paying for these many so-called freebies through the set premium prices—so they have less money for buying pumps on their own.
-Companies that may have been working on a newer, better pump also will invest less in their research knowing that they will have a harder time breaking through into the marketplace when government will be making the purchasing decision for so many.
+Moreover, as Kristina mentions, many women have higher health insurance premiums—since all these "freebies" become priced into those premiums—so they have less money for buying pumps on their own.
+Companies that may have been working on a newer, better pump also will invest less in their research, knowing that they will have a harder time breaking through into the marketplace.
 The bottom line is that this freebie will mean higher costs, lower quality, and fewer pump options than before.
 That’s hardly a bargain.